Isaac Jacquelot

-Isaac Jacquelot (December 1647 in Vassy, France – 15 October 1708, in Berlin, Germany) was a French Huguenot minister.
+Isaac Jacquelot (December 1647 in Vassy, France – 15 October 1708 in Berlin, Germany) was a French Huguenot minister.

 Life

 Isaac Jacquelot was born in Vassy in Champagne, where his father was a Calvinist minister.
 He took over his father's position but left France in 1685 on the Revocation of the Edict of Nantes.
-He went to Heidelberg and then took a position with a Walloon congregation at The Hague.
+He went to Heidelberg for a year and then took a position with a Walloon congregation at The Hague.
 He then left for Basel after finding himself in conflict with Pierre Jurieu.

 He ended his life as a court preacher in Berlin.

 Views

 Jacquelot was a leading figure in the rationaux, the Huguenot proponents of rational theology.
 Along with Jean Le Clerc and Jacques Bernard, they looked for reason and faith to come into balance and supported religious tolerance.
 They found themselves opposing Pierre Bayle after 1700.

 Jacquelot supported Anthonie van Dale's rejection of the supernatural, as did Le Clerc, with some qualification.
 Their positions, with that of Benjamin Binet, marked out the moderate rationalism of the first half of the 18th century.